To "Jumbo" or not to "Jumbo"!

-Margaret Goss, Baird & Warner Real Estate - Winnetka/surrounding communities, Howard Meyers, The Hudson Company - Winnetka/surrounding communities, and Corinne Guest, Barrington Realty Company - Barrington area, each have written posts indicating that the higher-priced properties in their area are once again moving at a better pace.
+Margaret Goss, Baird & Warner Real Estate - Winnetka/surrounding communities and Corinne Guest, Barrington Realty Company - Barrington area, each have written posts indicating that the higher-priced properties in their area are once again moving at a better pace.
 All very good news.

 Paired along with that is even more good news.
 Lending options are once again appearing for high-end real estate purchases and refinancing.
 "Jumbo" loan options are re-emerging.

 Like so many other questions concerning mortgage financing, there is no one easy, quick, across-the-board answer.
 But let me start by saying, a "Jumbo" loan is also known as a non-conforming loan.
 That means it is "not eligible for Fannie Mae or Freddie Mac acquisition".

 The threshold amount considered a "Jumbo" loan varies by state, or even market areas ... but in most regions, the maximum amount considered to be "conforming" is $417,000.
 So, a "Jumbo" is higher than that amount, even if by one dollar.

 The mere fact that a loan can be moved or sold via Fannie Mae or Freddie Mac guidelines, translates to more liquidity and lower interest rates.
 "Jumbo" loans are sold to Private Investors, other banks, hedge funds, or even kept in a private portfolio for the source of the loan.

 Because of this fact, loans considered "Jumbos", have historically been higher in Interest Rate by 3/8% to a full 1% (in extreme cases) over conforming loans ($417,000 and less).
 More recently that has NOT been the case.